Quantum Annealing vs. QAOA: 127 Qubit Higher-Order Ising Problems on NISQ Computers: Methods

-Eq.~\eqref{equation:problem_instance} defines the class of problem Isings as follows. $N$ is the set of qubits, or variables, that exist on the heavy hexagonal layout topology. $E$ is the edge set of all two qubit (CNOT) gates that can allow two qubits, indexed as $i$ and $j$, to interact.
-Any heavy hexagonal lattice is a bipartite graph with vertices $V = V_2 \cup V_3$ where $V_2$ consists of vertices with a maximum degree of $2$, and $V_3$ consists of vertices with a maximum degree of $3$. $D$ is the set of vertices in $V_2$ which all have degree exactly equal to $2$. $n_1$ is a function which gives the qubit (variable) index of the first of the two neighbors of a degree-2 node, and $n_2$ provides the qubit (variable) index of the second of the two neighbors of any degree-2 node. $c_v$, $c_{i,j}$, and $c_t$ are all functions representing the random selection of the linear, quadratic, and cubic coefficients, respectively.
-These coefficients could be drawn from any distribution - in this case we draw the coefficients from $\{+1, -1\}$ with probability $0.5$.
-The decision variables are $x_i$, where the possible variable states are the spins $-1$ or $+1$.
-Combined, any vector of variable states $x$ can be evaluated given this objective function formulation of Eq.~\eqref{equation:problem_instance}.
+Eq.~\eqref{equation:problem_instance} defines the class of random minimization Ising models with cubic terms as follows.
+Any heavy hexagonal lattice is a bipartite graph with vertices $V = \{0,\ldots,n-1\}$ partitioned as $V=V_2 \cup V_3$, where $V_3$ consists of vertices with a maximum degree of $3$, and $V_2$ consists of vertices with a maximum degree of $2$. $E \subset V_2 \times V_3$ is the edge set representing available two qubit gates (in this case CNOTs where we choose targets $i \in V_2$ and controls $j\in V_3$). $W$ is the set of vertices in $V_2$ that all have degree exactly equal to $2$. $n_1$ is a function that gives the qubit (variable) index of the first of the two neighbors of a degree-2 node and $n_2$ provides the qubit (variable) index of the second of the two neighbors of any degree-2 node.
+Thus $d_v$, $d_{i,j}$, and $d_{l,n_1(l),n_2(l)}$ are all coefficients representing the random selection of the linear, quadratic, and cubic coefficients, respectively.
+These coefficients could be drawn from any distribution - in this paper we draw the coefficients from $\{+1, -1\}$ with probability $0.5$.
+Eq.~\eqref{equation:problem_instance} therefore defines how to compute the objective function for a given variable assignment vector $z$.

 The heavy hexagonal topology of \texttt{ibm\_washington}, along with an overlay showing one of the random problem instances with cubic terms defined on \texttt{ibm\_washington}, is shown in Figure \ref{fig:ibm_washington_graph}.
-Each term coefficient was chosen to be either $+1$ or $-1$ in order to mitigate the potential problem of limited precision for the programming control on all of the NISQ devices. $10$ random instances of this class of problems are generated and sampled using QAOA and QA, the implementations of each will be discussed next.
+Each term coefficient was chosen to be either $+1$ or $-1$, which in part helps to mitigate the potential problem of limited precision for the programming control on all of the NISQ devices. $10$ random instances of this class of problems are generated and sampled using QAOA and QA, the implementations of each will be discussed next.